Injector Context¶

 In the complex web of dependencies within Ellar, accessing the application instance without triggering circular import errors can be a daunting task.

-Understanding the Application Context
+Understanding the Injector Context¶

-The application context serves as a bridge between different components of the application, making the application object readily available through the application Dependency Injection (DI) container.
+The Injector context serves as a bridge between different components of the application, making the application object readily available through the application Dependency Injection (DI) container.
 This ensures that you can access the application instance without encountering import issues, whether it's during request handling, execution of CLI commands, or manual invocation of the context.

 Two key elements of the application context are:

-• current_injector: This proxy variable refers to the current application injector, providing access to any service or the application instance itself.
+- current_injector: This proxy variable refers to the current application injector, providing access to any service or the application instance itself.

-• config: A lazy loader for application configuration, which is based on the ELLAR_CONFIG_MODULE reference or accessed through application.config when the application context is active.
+- current_config: A lazy loader for application configuration, which is based on the

-Integration with Click Commands
+Integration with Click Commands¶

-By decorating Click commands with click.with_app_context, you can effortlessly incorporate the application context into their CLI workflows.
+, you can effortlessly incorporate the application context into their CLI workflows.
 This allows them to leverage the full power of the application context when executing commands.

 For instance, consider the following example: